 If you have assigned a static IP address to the phone, you must manually enter a setting for the TFTP Server 1 option.
-See the “Network Configuration Menu” section.
+See the “Network Configuration Menu”.

 If you are using DHCP, the phone obtains the address for the TFTP server from the DHCP server.
 Check the IP address configured in Option 150.

 You can also enable the phone to use an alternate TFTP server.
-Such a setting is particularly useful if the phone was recently moved from one location to another.
-See the “Network Configuration Menu” section for instructions.
+Such a setting is particularly useful if the phone was recently moved from a from one location to another.
+See the “Network Configuration Menu” for instructions.

 Verifying IP Addressing and Routing

 You should verify the IP addressing and routing settings on the phone.
 If you are using DHCP, the DHCP server should provide these values.
 If you have assigned a static IP address to the phone, you must enter these values manually.